zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 As with most new versions of Liferay DXP, 7.2 includes changes to the default settings.
 If you rely on the defaults from your old version, you should review the changes and decide to keep the defaults from your old version or accept the defaults of the new.

 No existing properties have changed between versions 7.1 and 7.2.
-However, here is a list of changed values from properties that have existed since version 6.2:
+However, here is a list of changed properties that have existed since version 6.2 with their new default values:

 ```properties
 users.image.check.token=false